UMD: A Globally Connected University

 • Check that your employer is an E-Verify employer.

-How to submit request to ISSS:
+How to request your STEM I-20 from ISSS:

 • Log into iTerp, go to F-1 Student Services, and complete the Stem: STEM I-20 Request e-form.
 You will need to upload the following documents: